 Attention To Detail

-The difference between a single letter, number, or character can be the difference between a patient receiving the right billing amount or an astronomical, incorrect billing amount.
-This means that the stakes are high for medical coders to get the job done accurately.
-Strong attention to detail is one of the most important skills a medical coder should have.
+Coding an incorrect letter, number, or character can mean the difference between a patient receiving the right medical bill and an incorrect, sometimes astronomically high, medical bill.
+This means that medical coders must accurately perform their job every day.
+Strong attention to detail is one of the most important skills a medical coder can have.

 Strong Computer Skills

 Because medical records communicate with insurance companies electronically, medical coders should have strong computer skills.
-They should feel comfortable navigating electronic records systems and navigating electronic databases.
+They should feel comfortable navigating electronic records and systems, and navigating electronic databases.

 Organization Skills

-Medical coders handle many records throughout any given day and depending on the load, may need to work relatively quickly to keep up.
-This means coders should have very strong organizational skills to make sure they keep track of their workload and their priorities throughout the workday.
+Medical coders handle many records throughout any given day and may need to work relatively quickly to keep up with the demanding workload.
+This means coders should have very strong organizational skills to make sure they keep track of their priorities throughout the workday.

 Medical Coder Salaries and Job Outlook